-Loft insulation is cheap to install and anyone who is reasonable competent at DIY can do it.
+Loft insulation is cheap to install and anyone who is reasonably competent at DIY can do it.
 You can buy rolls of insulation material at DIY stores or order online, and there is an array of different types of loft insulation you can use.

 And it pays to clear your loft and add insulation.
-According to the Energy Saving Trust, around 25% of all heat lost from a home is through the roof.
+According to the Energy Saving Trust, around 25% of all heat loss from a home is through the roof.
 Add loft insulation, which can last 40 years before needing to be replaced, and you’ve made a worthwhile investment that quickly pays for itself in lower energy bills.

-Read our energy saving tips: cut gas and electricity costs guide.
+Read our energy-saving tips: cut gas and electricity costs guide.

 What is loft insulation?

 There is a wide range of loft insulation, so it can be hard to know which type to choose.
 Most people buy either blanket (batt) loft insulation or mineral wool insulation bought in rolls.